10 Ways to Introduce Your Campaign (Not in a Tavern)

 4) Selective amnesia

 The entire party wakes up in a scorched field near the top of a mountain top.
 They know who they are and who each other are.
 But they can’t remember anything else of note about their past or why they are here.
 In the center of the blackened field lay a single page from a charred journal.
 The page is illegible but radiates with power.
 The rest of the journal turns to ash and blows away when picked up.

 3) Strange dreams

 A sense of fear and foreboding fills the players with literal terror because they each know that if that happens this god is now free to roam this world.
-They each wake up in a terrible fright and are unable to go back to sleep.
-For months now each of them have been traveling to the same place.
+They each wake up in terrible fright and are unable to go back to sleep.
+For months now each of them has been traveling to the same place.
 And as luck would have it each appears on the same day and at the same hour at the bottom of a huge mountain range.
 When they see each other they each look familiar to one another but they all know they have never seen each other.

 2) The heist

 This works better for players not starting at level 1.
-Each of the players have been asked to join a heist because of their unique talents.
+Each of the players has been asked to join a heist because of their unique talents.
 They meet with their new employer’s representative to receive the details and their retainer fees to get started.

 If you have no idea what they can steal here are some ideas.

 - An ancient artifact from a collector in a nearby town that refuses to sell